 - Contact your creditors if you are having problems making your payments and ask for more time or try to negotiate a payment plan with them.

 - Alltru Credit Union members have access to free and confidential credit counseling services that offer budget and credit counseling, and credit report review.

-- Apply for a personal loan at a credit union.
+- Apply for a personal loan at the credit union.

 - Get a cash advance from your credit card; the interest you pay will be substantially less than a payday loan.